zach-cullen/studyleit-rails-spa/README.md

 # Studyleit

 Studyleit is an Object-Oriented JavaScript application for creating and practicing decks of flash cards that is built on a Ruby-on-Rails API backend.

-The name is spelled as it is because leit is a reference to the Leitner System for memorization, and future versions will incorporate features based on these concepts.
+It allows users to create decks of question and answer cards, quiz themselves, and see a score for each practice session.

 ## Getting Started / Installing